Cast Iron Dutch Oven: How to Bake Bread

 more generous heat on the lid.

-6. Baking time
+6. Cooking time

 at 20 minutes: check the embers;